sst/guide/_chapters/structure-environments-across-aws-accounts.md

 Imagine that you (or somebody on your team) removes a DynamoDB table or Lambda function in your `serverless.yml` definition.
 Now, instead of deploying it to your _dev_ environment, you accidentally deploy it to _production_.
 This happens more often than you think!

-To avoid mishaps like these, not every developer on your team should have access or direct access from their terminal to the _production_ environment.
+To avoid mishaps like these, not every developer on your team should have _write_ access from their terminal to the _production_ environment.
 However, if all your environments are in the same AWS account, you need to carefully craft a detailed IAM policy to restrict/grant access to specific resources.
 This can be hard to do and you are likely to make mistakes.

 By keeping each environment in a separate account, you can manage user access on a per account basis.
 And for _dev_ environments you could potentially grant your developers _AdministratorAccess_ without worrying about the specific resources.